A tree perspective on stick-breaking models in covariate-dependent mixtures: Stick-breaking models from a tree perspective

 A weight-generation process aims to produce nonnegative quantities that sum to unity.
-A SB process achieves this by successively breaking off pieces of a stick of initially unit length, where the lengths of the resulting pieces become the desired weights.
-In the traditional SB scheme, after each stick break produces a piece that is untouched afterwards while the other piece---the ``remaining stick''---breaks again and again.
-More formally, to begin, a stick of unit-length breaks at location $V_1 \in [0,1]$ so that the piece that breaks off has length $V_1$.
+A stick-breaking process achieves this by successively breaking off pieces of a stick of initially unit length, where the lengths of the resulting pieces become the desired weights.
+In traditional stick-breaking, each stick break produces a piece that is untouched afterwards while the other piece---the ``remaining stick''---breaks again and again.
+More formally, to begin, a unit-length stick breaks at location $V_1 \in [0,1]$ so that the piece that breaks off has length $V_1$.
 The remaining stick, of length $1-V_1$, then breaks at (relative) location $V_2 \in [0,1]$ so that the new piece that breaks off has length $(1-V_1)V_2$.
 The remaining stick, now of length $(1-V_1)(1-V_2)$, then breaks at location $V_3 \in [0,1]$ so that the new piece that breaks off has length $(1-V_1)(1-V_2)V_3$, so on and so forth.
-For general $k\in\mathbb{N}$, the $k^{\text{th}}$ stick break at location $V_k \in [0,1]$ produces a piece that breaks off with length $\left[\prod_{l=1}^{k-1} (1-V_l)\right] V_k$, which sets the value of weight $W_k$; the remaining stick then breaks at location $V_{k+1} \in [0,1]$.
-If the process could either continue infinitely or terminate after a preset finite number of breaks, in which case the final remaining stick sets the last weight.
+For each $k\in\mathbb{N}$, the $k^{\text{th}}$ stick break at location $V_k \in [0,1]$ produces a piece that breaks off with length $V_k \prod_{l=1}^{k-1} (1-V_l)$, which sets the value of weight $W_k$; the remaining stick then breaks at location $V_{k+1} \in [0,1]$.
+The process can either continue infinitely or terminate after a preset finite number of breaks, in which case the final remaining stick sets the last weight.

-The SB scheme can be identified with a bifurcating tree whose nodes correspond to the pieces that arise during the stick breaking procedure.
+A stick-breaking scheme can be identified with a bifurcating tree whose nodes correspond to the pieces that arise during the stick breaking procedure.
 We construct the binary tree by first assigning the initial unit-length stick to the tree's root node, and iteratively apply the following steps.
-If a piece of the stick does not break further, then this piece corresponds to a leaf node, i.e., a node with no children.
-If a piece is further broken, then we use two children nodes to represent the two resulting pieces.
-The traditional SB scheme's identified with a bifurcating tree (see the top right of Figure \ref{fig:sb}), which is the most ``lopsided'' as only no nodes in the tree can have both children that are further divided.
+If a piece of the stick does not break further, the piece corresponds to a leaf node, i.e., a node with no children.
+If a piece is further broken instead, the two resulting pieces correspond to two children nodes.
+The traditional stick-breaking scheme's identified bifurcating tree (see the left of Figure~\ref{fig:treestructure}) is the most ``lopsided'' as none of its nodes have children that both divide further.
 It is the deepest tree possible for generating a given number of pieces.
-We shall thus refer to the traditional SB strategy as the \textit{lopsided-tree (LT) SB}.
+We shall thus refer to the traditional stick-breaking strategy as \textit{lopsided-tree stick-breaking}.